 Spin in a salad spinner or pat dry with a clean towel.
 This step is key if you want to store it without it turning soggy.

-Tear into bite-sized pieces or slice into thin ribbons, depending on how you plan to use it.
+Tear into bite sized pieces or slice into thin ribbons, depending on how you plan to use it.

 Notes

-Wrap in a paper towel, tuck into a produce bag or container, and store in the crisper drawer.
-Keeps fresh for up to a week.Prepped kale:
+Unwashed kale: wrap in a paper towel or kitchen towel, tuck into a produce bag or container, and store in the crisper drawer.
+Keeps fresh for up to a week.

-No need to massage kale if you’re cooking it—just prep and sauté.Freeze extra kale: blanch quickly, dry well, then freeze in bags for smoothies or soups.Use the stems!
-Add to pesto, smoothies, or freeze for later.
+Freeze extra kale: blanch quickly, dry well, then freeze in bags for smoothies or soups.